CartoDB/documentation/app/content/carto-user-manual/tutorials/build-interactive-map-embedded-capabilities.md

     ![Map published map](/img/cloud-native-workspace/tutorials/tutorial111_map_published_map.png)

 19. You can also control how it is displayed using URL parameters.
 This is especially helpful for integration with no/low-code tools, and story-telling with maps.
 We can control the center, zoom level, pitch, bearing, and visible layers of a public map by adding `lat` and `lng`, `center`, `pitch`, `bearing` and `layers` parameters.
+Check the complete reference [here](/carto-user-manual/maps/publishing-and-sharing-maps/#embed-api).
 Some examples:

     - Control the center and zoom level: https://gcp-us-east1.app.carto.com/map/c869093a-4eea-4239-a3ec-7cce66eb015e?lat=48.856087&lng=2.348647&zoom=15